-It was not a great stage for the Toyotas, Tanak lost the lead here due to a broken drive shaft, spinning towards the end; Meeke was missing 3rd gear and Latvala slowed after seeing a red flag that a marshal had took it upon himself to show at Lappi’s off.
+It was not a great stage for the Toyotas, Tanak lost the lead here due to a broken driveshaft, spinning towards the end; Meeke was missing 3rd gear and Latvala slowed after seeing a red flag that a marshal had taken it upon himself to show at Lappi’s off.

 Neuville tried to push and was rewarded with the stage win ahead of Ogier and Evans.
 Tanaks troubles promoted Neuville into the rally lead with a 11.9 second advantage over Ogier heading into the overnight halt.

 To the North West in the Punilla Valley, Neuville kicked the proceedings off with another stage win on morning opener, SS9 Tanti – Mataderos.
 Tanak, now sporting a new driveshaft set about his comeback taking the second spot from Ogier.

 On the second stage of the morning (Mataderos – Cuchilla Nevada) Evans would hit “the only rock in the village”, a huge impact at about 17km into the stage took his Fiesta out of the rally, with no possibility of super rallying the final day.